zhangz/KnowledgeBase/WCF/WCF Fundamentals.md

 Client can continue to execute its statement, after making one-way call to server.
 There is no need to wait, till server execute.
 Sometime when one-way calls reach the service, they may not be dispatched all at once but may instead be queued up on the service side to be dispatched one at a time, according to the service's configured concurrency mode behavior.
 If the number of queued messages has exceeded the queue's capacity, the client will be blocked even if it's issued a one-way call.
 However, once the call is queued, the client will be unblocked and can continue executing, while the service processes the operation in the background.

+Limitations:
+- The method has no return value (return void)
+- Do not support `ref` and `out` parameter

 One-way operation can be enabled by setting IsOneWay property to true in Operation contract attribute.
 ```csharp
 [ServiceContract]